A Dietitian’s full review of the Hungryroot meal kit delivery service where healthy meets convenience but is it worth the cost?

 - Reasonable pricing on par with most meal kit delivery services

-Hungryroot offers exceptional convenience and taste that no other traditional meal kit delivery service (that I’ve tried) provides.
-I also love services like Daily Harvest and Smoothiebox for this same convenience reason.
-However, those services provide 100% frozen foods (nothing wrong with that but freezer space may become an issue.)
-Hungryroot is the next most convenient thing, and my number 1 recommendation for a meal kit delivery service for busy people who want healthy meals.
+Hungryroot offers exceptional convenience and tastes that no other traditional meal kit delivery service (that I've tried) provides (and I continue to do reviews frequently).
+I also love services Smoothiebox for this same convenience reason.
+However, those services provide 100% frozen foods (nothing wrong with that, but freezer space may become an issue.)
+Hungryroot is the next most convenient thing and my number 1 recommendation for a meal kit delivery service for busy people who want healthy meals without fuss.

 I hope that helps.
 Let me know if you have more questions!